projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All operations sent to a PWM controller are contained within a Greybus PWM request message.
-Every operation request will result in a response from the PWM controller, also taking the form of a PWM controller message.
+Every operation request results in a response from the PWM controller, also taking the form of a PWM controller message.
 The request and response messages for each PWM operation are defined below.